Rarotonga: History

 An airstrip was built in 1944, leading to regular flights to Fiji, Tonga, Samoa and Aitutaki.
 The airport and better shipping links saw the beginnings of large-scale migration to New Zealand.
-Emigration increased further in the early 1970's when the airport was upgraded, but this was balanced by immigration from elsewhere in the Cook Islands.
+Emigration increased further in the early 1970s when the airport was upgraded, but this was balanced by immigration from elsewhere in the Cook Islands.

 Flooding in April and May 1967 damaged bridges on the island and caused widespread crop losses, raising risks of a food shortage.
 An unnamed tropical cyclone in December of that year left hundreds homeless and caused widespread devastation after demolishing homes and offices in Avarua.
 In December 1976 80% of the island's banana crop was destroyed by tropical cyclone Kim.
 In January 1987 Tropical Cyclone Sally made a thousand people homeless and damaged 80% of the buildings in Avarua.

 Demographics and settlements

-The population of Rarotonga was 13007 in 2016.
+The population of Rarotonga was 10,898 in 2021.

 The island is traditionally divided into three tribal districts or vaka.
 Te Au O Tonga on the northern side of the island (Avarua is the capital), Takitumu on the eastern and southern side and Puaikura on the western side.
 For administrative purposes it is divided into five Land Districts.
 The Land District of Avarua is represented under vaka Te Au O Tonga, the Land Districts of Matavera, Ngatangiia and Titikaveka are represented under vaka Takitumu and the Land District Arorangi is represented under vaka Puaikura.
+The districts are subdivided into 54 tapere (traditional sub-districts).

 In 2008, the three vaka councils of Rarotonga were abolished.